flipperdevices/flipperzero-firmware/js/badusb/README.md

 ## Running

+- Make sure you have the latest dev firmware installed on your Flipper.
 - On the Flipper click the OK button, then choose `Apps`, then choose `Scripts`, then choose `badusbdemo.js`.
 - Connect the Flipper Zero to the computer when prompted with `Waiting for connection`.
 - The script will run and eventually disconnect the Flipper Zero from the computer.
 - The script will finish and the output will be displayed on the screen and appended to the `loot.txt` file on the SD card in the (`SD Card/apps/Scripts/loot.txt`).

+## Troubleshooting
+- If you get... `"textbox" module load fail at :23` -- Your firmware is too old.
+You need to update to the latest dev branch of the firmware.
+- If you get... `"file/dir not exist at :71"` -- You need to put demo.mp3 (all lowercase) in `SD Card/apps/Scripts/payloads/demo.mp3`.
+The MP3 file I saved in payloads/demo.mp3 for the video was https://www.soundboard.com/track/download/156453
+- If you get... `"out of memory"` -- Reboot the Flipper (BACK+LEFT buttons) before running the script to free up memory.
+- If you get a different error, **please let me know** (ideally take a picture of the error with your phone) so I can investigate it.
+Even if you figure it out, it would be great to add to this troubleshooting section.

 ## Support